HowardS-T/adoption-app/README.md

 # adoption-app

-Completed Intro to React v8 course on on FrontendMasters.
+Completed Intro to React v8 course on FrontendMasters.

-Built pet adoption website using:
+Built a pet adoption website using:
 - JSX
 - Hooks
 - Effects